Taittirīyopaniṣat Bhāṣyam (तैत्तिरीयोपनिषत् भाष्यम्)

 - stated thus, and so on, in the Yajur Saṃhitā.

-There is no contradiction in taking different meanings to the word 'anna' is the phrases 'auṣadhībhyo'nnam' (2.3) i.e. "food from plats", and 'annarasamayaḥ' (2.4) i.e. "is the essence of food" because, in example phrases such as 'annasyānnam', 'madhyamaḥ prāṇaḥ', 'prāṇaḥ sthūṇā', etc. based on the adjectives and the context, word take different meanings.
+There is no contradiction in taking different meanings to the word 'anna' is the phrases 'auṣadhībhyo'nnam' (2.3) i.e. "food from plants", and 'annarasamayaḥ' (2.4) i.e. "is the essence of food" because, in example phrases such as 'annasyānnam', 'madhyamaḥ prāṇaḥ', 'prāṇaḥ sthūṇā', etc. based on the adjectives and the context, word take different meanings.

 [The word 'anna' in 2.3 refers to ordinary food, while in 2.4 the word in conjunction with 'rasa', i.e. essence, transforms it and makes it an attribute to the Lord.]